 - The CAMHS Crisis Team reviews all referrals for the Liverpool and Sefton boroughs made to Liverpool and Sefton CAMHS.

 - The CAMHS Crisis Care team is primarily focused on supporting children and young people.
 Lots of work is developed with parents and carers to develop risk management plans.

 There are currently no drop-in facilities, but same-day appointments are being established

 Do you take referrals directly from children/young people, parents/carers?

-Referrals can be taken directly from young people between the ages of 16-18, with children between 0-16 requiring a parent or carer with parental responsibility to support referral.
+Referrals can be taken directly from young people between the ages of 16-18.
+Children aged between 0-16 require a parent or carer with parental responsibility to support referral.

-Liverpool and Sefton CAMHS have a self-referral process that can be accessed through calling 0151 293 3662 and the service is currently exploring an online referral form.
+Liverpool and Sefton CAMHS have a self-referral process that can be accessed through calling 0151 293 3662.
+We are also currently exploring an online referral form.

 Referrals can also be made by professionals to Liverpool and Sefton CAMHS.